yangymargaret/REUNION/README.md

 - --rna_meta: the filename of the RNA-seq read count matrix of the metacells, default = -1.

   If atac_meta or rna_meta is specified, ReDiscover will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the metacells, respectively.

+- --motif_data: the filename of peak-motif matrix from the motif scanning results, default = -1.

+- --motif_data_score: the filename of the motif scores from the motif scanning results, default = -1.

+- --output_dir: the directory where the output of Rediscover will be saved, including the predicted peak-TF associations for the given TF, default = 'output_file'

+  By default Unify creates a file folder named 'output_file' in the directory of the code and saves the output in the folder.
+Please change the parameter to the specific output directory.
+If the directory does not exist, Unify will try to create it.

 ReDiscover